taciogt/software-engineering/software-engineering/content/posts/makefile-ftw.md

 it checks if the prerequisites (which can refer to files or other targets) have been updated since its last execution.
 If so, it runs the commands in its recipe.
 In this file, you can also define variables, use control flow structures, builtin functions, and more.
-This is an example that gives a taste of :
+This is an example that gives a taste of it:

 ```makefile
 # variables